ctuckz/CZip/README.md

 - [ ] DEFLATE

 ## Clients
-- [x] CZip.Shell: A lightwell command line utility to compress and decompress files.
+- [x] CZip.Shell: A lightweight command line utility to compress and decompress files.
 - [ ] CZip.Desktop: A desktop GUI client for compressing and decompressing files.
 - [ ] CZip.Web: A web-based file storage client.
 Compression is used server-side to decrease storage costs.